 Tourism growth potential can be harnessed as a strategy for Rural Development.
 The growth of spending on leisure and recreation activities has significantly boasted the size and importance of the rural tourist industry.
 The development of a strong platform around the concept of Rural Tourism is definitely useful for a country like India, where almost 70 percent of the population resides in its 7 million villages.
-Now-a-days, rural tourism has turned into a leading economic activity and studies show that there is a positive relationship between developing rural tourism and increase in income.
+Nowardays, rural tourism has turned into a leading economic activity and studies show that there is a positive relationship between developing rural tourism and increase in income.
 It can be a suitable way to enhance economic advantage and employment.
-This paper is a modest attempt to study the socio-economic importance of rural tourism in Bihar.
+This paper is a modest attempt to study the socio-economic importance of rural tourism.

-KEYWORDS : Rural Tourism, Socio-economic, Sustainable Development.
+KEYWORDS: Employment, Rural Tourism, Socio-Economic Importance.